LPology/Simple-Ajax-Uploader/README.md

             wrapper.appendChild(progress);
             progressBox.appendChild(wrapper); // just an element on the page to hold the progress bars

-            // Assign roles to each element of the progress bar this.setProgressBar(bar); // will serve as the actual progress bar this.setFileSizeBox(fileSize); // display file size beside progress bar this.setProgressContainer(wrapper); // designate the containing div to be removed after upload
+            // Assign roles to the elements of the progress bar this.setProgressBar(bar); // will serve as the actual progress bar this.setFileSizeBox(fileSize); // display file size beside progress bar this.setProgressContainer(wrapper); // designate the containing div to be removed after upload